shb9019/scrum-master-bot/README.md

 `/lwid-topic-search` - Search for a specific regex in all people's `Last Week I did`

-`/attendance` - List of all people not present and the attendance count
+`/attendance` - List of all people not present and the attendance count.
+Use this one sparingly, this request takes around 2 mins.

 ### App Actions